Center for Career Connections

 - Navigate the workplace

-The Department of Student Mentorship & Career Readiness partners with students as they select courses through the registration process, progress as students in their chosen degree programs, explore networking possibilities in and out of school, develop skills and connect with potential opportunities related to their professional endeavors.
+The Center for Career Connections partners with students and alumni as they explore possibilities, develop skills, and connect with potential opportunities related to their professional endeavors.

-Students can seek guidance in registering for classes, tips on being a successful student, support services, goal setting, local professional engagement opportunities, building a resume, planning a career, developing job-search strategies and more.
-Our staff welcomes opportunities to speak to classes and student organizations about student success tips, setting & maintaining goals, career exploration & preparation, job search readiness and the many services we offer.
+Students can seek guidance in building a resume, planning a career, developing job-search strategies, and more.
+Our staff welcomes opportunities to speak to classes and student organizations about career preparation, job search readiness, and the services we offer.
+Our career advisors can help build job search plans, assist in the creation of resumes and interview preparation, and assess and evaluate job opportunities.

-The Department of Student Mentorship & Career Readiness will also work to plan, facilitate and deliver study skills & career readiness workshops, individual or group career planning sessions, and schedule industry guest speakers/field trips in both virtual and in-person platforms.
+The Center for Career Connections will also work to plan and deliver career readiness workshops, individual or group career planning sessions, and industry guest speakers in both virtual and in-person platforms.
 The department also facilitates virtual and on-campus interviewing and information sessions for students and graduates to engage with employers interested in recruiting entry level talent.

-To access our virtual, in-person and blended services, Ai students and graduates can connect to a Mentor in-person at their local campus.
-They may also attend virtual or in-person workshops and employment events, schedule a 1:1 appointment, or review self-directed resources and the digital job board via the student portal.
+To access our virtual, in-person and blended services, Ai students and alumni can connect to a Career Advisor via virtual meetings, phone, and email.
+They may also attend virtual workshops and employment events, schedule a 1:1 appointment, or review self-directed resources and the digital job board via Ai EDGE https://www.youtube.com/watch?v=_FKT1t_hhVI.

-Whether your industry is graphic design, video production, interior design, multimedia, motion graphics, fashion, digital media, animation, or culinary arts, The Art Institute of Virginia Beach gives students and graduates the opportunity to develop the training and skills to become valued partners in your business.
+Whether your industry is graphic design, video production, interior design, multimedia, motion graphics, fashion, digital media, animation, or culinary arts, The Art Institute of Atlanta gives students and graduates the opportunity to develop the training and skills to become valued partners in your business.

 We prepare students to pursue careers in design, media arts, fashion and culinary arts by providing an educational environment, with attention to changing technologies and other requirements of the global marketplace.